 rn session push

-Upload a Claude Code session to rockstar.ninja.
+Upload an AI session (Claude, Copilot) to rockstar.ninja.

 rn session push [session-id]